revanth83/revanth83.github.io/_posts/2015-5-18-To-cast-Denzel-Washington-or-not?-A-producers's-conundrum.md

 <figure>
   <img src="{{ site.baseurl }}/images/regression_plot_pic3.png">
-  <figcaption>Fig3. - The regression plot demonstrating that the gross revenue per unit budget is lower for
+  <figcaption style="text-align:center;">Fig3. - The regression plot demonstrating that the gross revenue per unit budget is lower for
   Denzel's movies on an average than those of other Hollywood stars.</figcaption>
 </figure>